Sewing Machines Home

 So, how do you make sure that you get just the right mix of features – not too many but also not stripped down?

 You will never learn to love sewing if your sewing machine doesn't work well.
-It will only cause you needless hours of frustration, and most people will just give up.
+Buying the right entry level sewing machine can be the difference between success and failure.

 Plan to spend about $200 for a new basic sewing machine of high quality (or less for a used one), and you will be much happier.
 If you choose well, you will have a nice basic machine that works well and that provides you with many hours of fun and enjoyment!

-- Don't Buy More Machine than you Need - On the other hand, buying a sewing machine with all the bells and whistles for your beginner sewing machine will also be a big mistake.
+- Don't Buy More Machine than you Need - Buying a sewing machine with all the bells and whistles for your beginner sewing machine will be a big mistake.
 If your first machine is too complicated, you may never get around to learning how to use it.
 Or, if you do try, you may end up totally frustrated!

 Ask any experienced sewer, and I'd be willing to bet that there are features on their sewing machine that they have never, ever used.
 That's OK, except that you DO pay for extra features.
 Don't pay for more than you need!

-- Know Yourself - Decide what kind of projects you would like to do.
+- Assess your needs - Decide what kind of projects you would like to do.
 If you will limit your projects to scrapbooking or crafts, you can probably buy a more basic sewing machine than if you will be making clothing or quilts.

 - Do Your Homework - All sewing machines are not alike.
 When you know what you need, compare the machines in your price range and the ones that offer the features that you need.